 (1) A Resource Entity may change its designation of QSE with written notice to ERCOT, no more than once in any consecutive three days.

 (2) If a Resource Entity’s representation by a QSE will terminate or the Resource Entity intends to be represented by a different QSE, the Resource Entity shall provide the name of the newly designated QSE to ERCOT along with a written statement from the newly designated QSE acknowledging the QSE’s agreement to accept responsibility for the Resource Entity’s transactions under these Protocols.
-For the Resource Entity that owns or operates a Resource, the Resource Entity’s QSE designation must be submitted to ERCOT no later than 45 days before the effective date of the change, unless otherwise approved by ERCOT, before the Resource Entity will be evaluated for compliance with the requirements of paragraph (3) below.
+The Resource Entity’s QSE designation must be submitted to ERCOT no later than 45 days before the effective date of the change, unless otherwise approved by ERCOT, before the Resource Entity will be evaluated for compliance with the requirements of paragraph (3) below.
 ERCOT shall notify the Resource Entity of approval or disapproval as soon as practicable after receipt of the request.

 (3) For Resources required by these Protocols to be in the Network Operations Model, the following apply: